-Founded in 1787, and largely destroyed by an 1812 earthquake, the Mission was restored in the 1930s by the Civilian Conservation Corps and the WPA.
-It is one of the earliest and most complete mission restorations in the West.
-Self-guided tours of church, shops, living quarters and gardens, and occasional special events.
-Located at 2295 Purisima Road, Lompoc.
-Phone 805-733-3713.
+Founded in 1787, and largely destroyed by an 1812 earthquake, the Mission was restored in the 1930's by the Civilian Conservation Corps.
+It is considered the most completely restored mission in California.
+The park is open from 9am-5pm daily, and guided tours are available daily starting at 1pm.
+The park is located at 2295 Purisima Road, Lompoc.
+Phone (805) 733-3713 for more information.

-El Camino Real Trail.
-Historic paved fire road accessible for 0.80 mile.
-It begins about 0.30 miles off the Rancheria Trail.
+El Camino Real Trail: This trail is a historic paved fire road and is generally accessible for 0.80 mile.
+It begins about 0.30 miles off La Rancheria Trail.

 La Rancheria Trail: This generally accessible, 0.31 mile, rural trail is set within the coastal hills.